 Static design techniques are as follows:

-2) Dynamic Testing: In dynamic testing, we can execute an application to test the functionality of an application.
+2) Dynamic Testing: In dynamic testing, we can execute an application to test its functionality of an application.

 Below are some dynamic testing techniques: